John Rock (physician): In vitro fertilization

-Pill development and promotion
+Birth control

-In 1951 and 1952, Margaret Sanger arranged for funding for Gregory Pincus's research of hormonal contraception.
-In 1952, John Rock was recruited to investigate clinical use of progesterone to prevent ovulation.
-In 1955, the team announced successful clinical use of progestins to prevent ovulation.
+In 1951 and 1952, Margaret Sanger arranged for funding for Pincus's research of hormonal contraception.
+In 1952, Rock was recruited to investigate the clinical use of progesterone to prevent ovulation.
+In 1955, the team announced the successful clinical use of progestins to prevent ovulation.
 Enovid, the brand name of the first pill, was approved by the U.S. Food and Drug Administration (FDA) and put on the market in 1957 as a menstrual regulator.
 In 1960, Enovid gained approval from the FDA for contraceptive use.

-Rock was 70 years old when Enovid was approved for contraceptive use.
+Rock was seventy years old when Enovid was approved for contraceptive use.
 Over the next eight years, Rock campaigned vigorously for Roman Catholic approval of the pill.
 He published a book, The Time Has Come: A Catholic Doctor's Proposals to End the Battle over Birth Control, and was subsequently featured in Time and Newsweek, and gave a one-hour interview to NBC.
-In 1958, Pope Pius XII declared that use of the pill to treat menstrual disorders was not contrary to Catholic morals.
+In 1958, Pope Pius XII declared that the use of the pill to treat menstrual disorders was not contrary to Catholic morals.
 Rock believed it was only a matter of time before the Catholic Church approved its use as a contraceptive.

-In 1968 the papal encyclical Humanae vitae laid out definitively the Catholic Church's opposition to hormonal and all other artificial means of contraception.
+In 1968, the papal encyclical Humanae vitae laid out definitively the Catholic Church's opposition to hormonal and all other artificial means of contraception.
 Rock was profoundly disappointed.
-Consequently, he withdrew from the Church that he loved so much.
+Consequently, he withdrew from the church that he loved so much.

-Although it has been claimed by some journalists that Rock was to blame for adding "unnecessary" breaks in use of the pill (instructing one week of taking placebo sugar pills every month), Jane Dickson of the Faculty of Sexual and Reproductive Healthcare of RCOG stated in an interview that there were many more reasons for a placebo period, including as a recovery period from the then high dosage of hormones from the pill, and as reassurance that in having menstrual flow (although it was not a true period) one was not pregnant.
+Although it has been claimed by some journalists that Rock was to blame for adding "unnecessary" breaks in the use of the pill (instructing one week of taking placebo sugar pills every month), Jane Dickson of the Faculty of Sexual and Reproductive Healthcare of RCOG stated in an interview that there were many more reasons for a placebo period, including as a recovery period from the then high dosage of hormones from the pill, and as reassurance that in having menstrual flow (although it was not a true period) one was not pregnant.